Tuition & Financial Aid

 Scholarships are one of the many ways in which WGU removes obstacles from your path to achieving your education goals and improving your career opportunities.
 It’s part of our investment in the future of our students.

-The following scholarships are available for new WGU students, depending upon specific eligibility requirements for the particular scholarship.
-Students are eligible to apply for these scholarships within 60 days of starting a degree program, either before or after.
+Scholarships are available for new WGU students and returning WGU graduates, depending upon specific eligibility requirements for the particular scholarship.
+Students are eligible to apply for these scholarships within 90 days of starting a degree program, either before or after.

-Students are only eligible to receive one WGU scholarship per degree program.
 If a student qualifies for multiple scholarships, the review board will consider each opportunity and select which one to award, if any.
-Scholarship recipients must be U.S. citizens or eligible noncitizens.
 WGU employees and their spouses are not eligible.

-Now that you've looking at scholarships and found one that might apply to you, here's how you apply.
+Now that you've looked at scholarships and found one that might apply to you, here's how you apply.

 To be considered for any WGU scholarships, you must be provisionally accepted as a WGU student.
 Complete the admissions application and work with your enrollment counselor to move through the admissions process.

 The general application is required for all WGU scholarships, and lets us learn more about you and which scholarships you may be eligible for.
 To access the application, you will need your MyWGU student portal credentials, which will be sent to you shortly after Step 1.
-You must complete the application within 60 days of your intended start date.
+NOTE: You are eligible to apply for scholarships within 90 days of starting a degree program, either before or after.
+You must complete the application within 90 days of your intended start date.

 Based on what you tell us in Step 2, we’ll let you know which scholarships you might be eligible for.
 Finish up by reviewing the recommended opportunities and completing the supplemental application for each scholarship you’d like to be considered for.
 These additional applications need to be submitted within 5 days of submitting the general application.